 If you are using smartphones, some apps can help you make it through any family road trip.
 We love Waze.
-Waze can help you navigate around traffic jams and construction delays.
+Waze can help you navigate traffic jams and construction delays.
 So does Google Maps. iExit will show you the gas stations, grocery stores, and coffee shops at the upcoming exits.
 Foodspotting is a similar app.
-TruxMap will show you food trucks, which is a good alternative to fast food.
+TruxMap will show you food trucks, which are a good alternative to fast food.
 GasBuddy helps you find the cheapest gas near you.

 Tip: Add your must-have apps before you leave the house, just in case you can’t find a wifi spot or you don’t have mobile data while on the road.